education.vic.gov.au

 • equivalent of SSG minutes from another setting

-• other documents containing information related to the student’s learning and development, such as the transition learning and development statementExternal Link for students transitioning from early childhood to school or an early ABLES learning report.
+• documents containing information related to the student’s learning and development, such as the transition learning and development statementExternal Link for students transitioning from early childhood to school or an early ABLES learning report for the student in their new learning context.
+This evidence may be provided ahead of or during the meeting.

 Timelines for undertaking the Disability Inclusion Profile